On the Chandrasekhar Limit in Generalized Uncertainty Principles: Introducing the GUP* in the context of white dwarf

 which for the case consistent with doubly special relativity requirements ($\beta>0$) are well-defined only if $\tilde \beta \xi =\beta p_F <5/4$, since the internal kinetic energy and pressure should be positive.
 We see that this condition is automatically satisfied because $p<1/\beta$ is required by the commutation relation (\ref{commutation}).
 It should be noted also that for both $p_F \to 1/\beta$ and $p_F \to 0$, Eq.(\ref{ngeneral}) becomes $n \propto p_F^3$, which is the relation we will use in Sects. \ref{ss3}-\ref{ss4}, while in Sect. \ref{ss5} we will employ the parametric GUP*-corrected equation of state $P=P(\tilde \varepsilon)$.
 We should also note that in the small $\xi$ limit the subleading term is further suppressed by the smallness of the GUP* parameter:

 Thus, the electron rest mass is dominating the energy budget in the low momentum limit with respect to the contribution of the internal kinetic energy, but it may bring forth a correction in the high momentum approximation.
 In Fig. (\ref{fig1}) we confirm that both the pressure and the internal kinetic energy, which are sensitive to the GUP*, are positive, and therefore can be applied in the modeling of the interior matter of a white dwarf.
+In particular, our new equation of state fulfills the weak energy condition ($\tilde \varepsilon \geqslant 0$, $\tilde \varepsilon +P \geqslant 0$) which guarantees that in the TOV framework for hydrostatic equilibrium (see Eqs.(\ref{tovm1})-(\ref{tovm2})) the pressure is monotonically decreasing from the center of the star to its boundary while the mass is increasing.